frnoel/sorting-visualizer/README.md

 # sorting-visualizer
-Built a web application in javascript to visualize sorting algorithms.
+Built a web application in React to visualize sorting algorithms.
 Also implemented various algorithms such as BubbleSort, HeapSort, MergeSort and QuickSort.

 # To Run the Application
 `npm install` then `npm start`